kairos-io/kairos/docs/content/en/docs/Advanced/partition_encryption.md

 ## Requirements

 The host machine must have a TPM chip version 2.0 or higher to use encryption with Kairos.
-A list of TPM chips/HW can be gound out here : https://trustedcomputinggroup.org/membership/certification/tpm-certified-products/
+A list of TPM chips/HW can be found [in the list of certified products](https://trustedcomputinggroup.org/membership/certification/tpm-certified-products/), however, any modern machine have a TPM 2.0 chip.

 ## Components